 One of the biggest projects that I hope to get done soon is to replace all of the flooring on the main floor of our home.
 The entire upstairs was done last year and it made such a remarkable difference in not only aesthetics, but also our comfort.
-I have a pretty open floor plan and when standing in my kitchen, one can see no less than 5 different floors (6 if you include the stairs).
-It is awful but it is also a daunting task to change all of them at once.
 In researching and pouring over article after article over the last six months, I have found that choosing the right flooring can be confusing.
 It’s a big undertaking and it will last several years in your home, so you want to make the right choice.
 Beautiful design should be for everyone, and after talking with several experts, I have found some great tips to share to make the process easier!

 My guest bedroom progress so far

 Carpet is the highest in comfort.
 Perfect for bedrooms and living rooms, carpet has the widest variety in colors, patterns, and textures.
 When choosing carpet, the padding makes a big difference in the wear and comfort of your carpet.
 Paying a little extra for the thicker, denser pad under our carpet made a monumental difference in the feel of our carpet.
 The main cons of carpet are cleaning and stain retention.
 However, there have been recent innovations in the way of waterproof carpet.